 Drive time: 2h50m | Distance: 169km

-Most visitors head to the Tasman Peninsula for Port Arthur.
+Most visitors head to the Tasman Peninsula for the colonial history.
 And yes, Port Arthur is among the most popular Hobart day trips on many lists.
 But what goes unnoticed is the rugged beauty and sheer drama of the Tasman peninsula’s landscape.

 And that’s because day trippers are rushing to Port Arthur.

 But there’s way more to see on the Tasman Peninsular.
-Much of it epic.
-The best, you’ll see on this day trip.
+Much of it epic nature.
+The best, you’ll see on this day trip 👇🏽.

 You’ll find towering sea cliffs—the tallest in the Southern Hemisphere—rising out of wild, crashing waters, their jagged faces carved by millennia of ocean waves.
 The natural rock formations like the Tessellated Pavement, Blowhole, and Devil’s Kitchen feel like something from another world.